Fear Street #22:

 I had high hopes for this one.
 I love stories that play with dreams and a shifting sense of reality.
 Bad Dreams was all set up to do exactly that… and then it just didn’t.
 It ended up feeling like a book just going through the motions.
 Everything that happens here, Stine has done before and he’s done it better.
 Both of the main characters were irritating.
 The sibling rivalry stuff led to a few good scenes but for the most part, it was exhausting.
 Maggie’s boyfriend was useless, which is pretty typical in this series.
 The “twist” at the end felt lazy and tacked on.
 The “villain” had completely implausible motives.
 So was there anything I liked?
 I liked the lesson learned at the end, which was perfect for the intended audience of these books.
 I liked Maggie’s unwinding sense of reality as the story went on, I just wish it had gone much further than it did.
 Ultimately, the stakes never felt high enough, things never got weird enough, and I was bored.
 Something I am noticing is that when the Goosebumps books are bad, they are still (mostly) entertaining and ridiculous.
 When Fear Street books are bad, it takes a concerted effort to finish them.
 Bad Dreams is easily one of my least favorite Fear Street books so far.

 OK, let’s get this over with.
 The book was boring so I am going to gloss over details and stick to the important stuff.
-The book opens Maggie and her sister Andrea moving into an old house on Fear Street.
+The book opens with Maggie and her sister Andrea moving into an old house on Fear Street.
 They had lived in the affluent Shadyside neighborhood of North Hills, but after their dad died suddenly, they could no longer afford it on Mom’s income alone.
 The loss of social status is tough on the girls, and so they take it out on each other in classic sibling rivalry.
 Maggie and Andrea’s relationship forms the core arc of the book around which everything else happens.
 This means that they fight.
 A lot.
 Over everything.

 They fight about getting lost on the way to their new house.
 They fight about taking care of their old dog Gus.
-And the fight about the beautiful antique canopy bed that Maggie finds in her bedroom when they move in.
+And they fight about the beautiful antique canopy bed that Maggie finds in her bedroom when they move in.
 Andrea wants it, but Maggie calls finders keepers since it was her room.
 The two of them are also rivals on the Shadyside Swim Team, where they are competing for the top two spots in the 200-meter medley.
 As exhausting and repetitive as the fighting became, it did lead to some of the better moments in the book.
 Bad Dreams also deserves recognition for subverting one of Stine’s favorite Fear Street tropes.
 Gus, the old golden retriever, makes it all the way to the end of the book without getting murdered.
 Gus survived the Shadyside house-pet curse.
 I’m sure it was because Gus is a Very Good Boy.

 Maggie starts having bad dreams the first night she sleeps in the canopy bed.
 She dreams about a blonde girl getting stabbed.
 Night after night, the dreams continue.
 Maggie starts to see more and more but can never see who the girl is.
 She feels like the dreams are trying to warn her of something, but she isn’t sure what.
 Maggie can’t even be sure that she can trust her own sister anymore.
 Her useless boyfriend Justin thinks it’s no big deal, of course.
 Boyfriends in these books are about as useless as they come and always dismiss their girlfriend’s concerns.
 This would be fine if they were ever called out on being shitty, but they rarely are.
 So Justin writes off Maggie’s dreams as nothing to worry about.
 Because he sucks.